Saltzman Youth Panel Frequently Asked Questions

 Q: When will I know if I have been accepted?

-Q: What if I don’t get selected?
+Q: What happens if I do not get selected?

 A: We are fortunate that there is a very impressive cohort of high school students in our community.
 Our program allows for a maximum of 40 participants in an effort to maximize the experience and group dynamic.
 Each year, we receive many more applications of impressive students than slots on the panel.
 In fact, our applicant pool has grown significantly over the past three years.